oyvindeh/ucss/README.md

 * See how many times each CSS selector has been used.
 * Find duplicate CSS selectors.

 But wait, there's more!
-By creating setting up a spec file, uCSS can also:
+By creating setting up a config file, uCSS can also:
 * Visit several URLs/HTML files in one go.
 * Use several CSS files at once.
 * Do login, and visit all pages both as a logged in and logged out user.